Treeing Walker Coonhound

 Breed Standard and History

 TWCs are alert, athletic dogs who are rugged enough to track raccoons through dense underbrush on the hunt.
 They have a powerful build without any hint of stockiness.
-The Treeing Walker Coonhound's ears are low set and the rounded tips reach almost to their nose when their head is down.
+The Treeing Walker Coonhound's ears are low set and the rounded tips reach almost to the nose when the head is down.
 Their dark eyes are large and have the alert, yet gentle expression common to hounds.
 The Walker's long legs offer them power, speed, and endurance.
-Their temperament is focused in the field and easy-going at home.
+Their temperament is focused in the field and easygoing at home.

 TWCs are descended from English Foxhounds brought to America by British colonialists.
 Originally known as English Coonhounds, their name was eventually changed in honor of Thomas Walker, who was influential in the breed's early development.
-Though TWCs have long been the most popular of the raccoon hunting breeds, they weren't officially recognized by the American Kennel Club until 2012.
+Though TWCs have long been the most popular of the raccoon hunting breeds, the American Kennel Club did not officially recognize them until 2012.

 AKC Breed Category